Front-Running Protection for Distributed Exchanges using Tamper-Resistant Round Trip Time Measurements

 \subsection{Abstract}

-In this paper we present ODIN, a front-running protection system that uses a novel algorithm to measure Round-Trip-Time (RTT) to untrusted servers.
-ODIN is the decentralized equivalent of THOR, a RTT-aware front-running protection system for trading on centralized exchanges.
-Unlike centralized exchanges, P2P exchanges have potentially malicious peers which makes reliable direct RTT measurement impossible.
+This paper presents ODIN, a front-running protection system that uses a novel algorithm to measure Round-Trip Time (RTT) to untrusted servers.
+ODIN is the decentralized equivalent of THOR, an RTT-aware front-running protection system for trading on centralized exchanges.
+Unlike centralized exchanges, P2P exchanges have potentially malicious peers, which makes reliable direct RTT measurement impossible.
 In order to prevent tampering by an arbitrarily malicious peer, ODIN performs an indirect RTT measurement that never interacts directly with the target machine.
-The RTT to the target is estimated by measuring the RTT to a randomized IP address that is known to be close to the target's IP address in the global routing network.
+The RTT to a randomized IP address close to the target's IP address in the global routing network is measured to estimate the RTT to the target.
 We find that ODIN's RTT estimation algorithm provides an accurate, practical, and generic solution for collecting network latency data in a hostile network environment.